Indian airport protesters block woman activist's plan to enter hill temple

 Desai said police had advised her group not to leave the airport because of safety concerns, but vowed not to abandon plans to enter Sabarimala, the hill temple about 155 km (96 miles) away that is at the centre of the conflict, on Saturday.

-"Protests are being held outside the airport and the police have said that we can't go outside now," she said.
+"Protests are being held outside the airport and the police have said that we can't go outside now," she told Reuters.
 "We booked taxis three or four times, but drivers said they were threatened their vehicles would be vandalised if they offer us a ride."

 Desai, who led the "Right to Pray" movement in the western state of Maharashtra, had successfully fought to earn women the right to enter the inner sanctums of three temples there.